mfcovington/Log-Reproducible/README.md

 Increase your reproducibility with the Perl module Log::Reproducible.
 Set it and forget it... *until you need it!*

+In science (and probably any other analytical field), reproducibility is critical.
+If an analysis cannot be faithfully reproduced, it was arguably a waste of time.
+Log::Reproducible provides effortless record keeping of the conditions under which scripts are run and allows easily replication of those conditions.

 ## Usage

 ### Creating Archives